kumaar8293/KotlinCoroutines/README.md

    - Return the reference of **`Deferred<T>`** object, Which is subclass of Job object.
    - Using DeferredObject you can cancel or wait for the coroutine to finish.
    - We can use that return value `[val deferredValue = deferredJob.await()]`
+   - In case to wait => If you don't want to use the return type then use **join()** else **await()**
+#### C. runBlocking
+- **runBlocking()** is generally used to write test cases to test the suspending functions.
+- launch and async are non-blocking in nature but runBlocking() **blocks the thread**.
+#### D. withContext
+- It is used to switch Context.
+- It's a suspending function, and it's cancellable by default.

+- launch, async, runBlocking, withContext, withTimeoutOrNull,

+- Suspending function
+- Cancellation and Timeouts
+- Cooperative suspending functions and isActive flag
+- Exception Handling in Coroutines
+- Sequential execution of suspending function in Coroutines
+- Concurrency within Coroutine
+- lazy 'async'
+- CoroutineScope and CoroutineContext
+- Dispacthers: Confined dispatcher, Default Dispatcher, and Unconfined Displatcher
+## Author

 ## Author